 Downsample an image

-Width and Height boxes or choosing a scale factor smaller than 100%.
+Decrease the dimensions of the image by entering values in the Width and Height boxes or choosing a scale factor smaller than 100%.
 In the Mode area, choose a downsampling method to determine how pixels are removed.